Reed-CompBio/spras/docs/tutorial/intermediate.rst

 Using known pathway knowledge [1]_ [2]_ [3]_:

-- EGF serves as a source for the pathway.
+- EGF serves as a source for the pathway and was the experimental treatment.
 - EGF is known to initiate signaling, so it can be assigned a high score (greater than all other nodes) to emphasize its importance and guide algorithms to start reconstruction from this point.
 - EGFR acts as a target in the pathway.
 - All other downstream proteins detected in the data can also treated as targets.